Memorable Manitobans: Thomas Joseph Murray (1875-1954)

 Born at Paris, Ontario on 13 November 1875, son of Thomas and Margaret Murray, he was educated at public and high schools of Paris and Osgoode Hall (Toronto).
 He was called to the Ontario Bar and commenced a law practice at Paris, Ontario in 1898.
 Six years later, he came to Winnipeg and practiced with the firm of Andrews, Andrews, Murray & Noble, then joined Murray & Locke in 1908.

 He joined the firm of Campbell, Pitblado & Company in 1911 and started his own law firm the following year, serving for 27 years as counsel for the Winnipeg Trades and Labor Council, and for 12 years as counsel for the Manitoba Wheat Pool and Manitoba Pool Elevators.
 He served on numerous boards of conciliation and inquiries where aptitude in labour matters was required.
-He was made a King’s Counsel in recognition of his service to the legal profession in Manitoba.
+In December 1920, he was made a King’s Counsel in recognition of his service to the legal profession in Manitoba.
 In August 1934, he was appointed a judge in the Police Court, retiring in 1946.

 In the 1922 provincial general election, he was one of eight Progressive candidates for a Winnipeg seat in the Manitoba Legislature, the others being George F. Chipman, Richard W. Craig, Martha J. Hample, Patrick James Henry, Peter McCallum, Charles K. Newcombe, and Arthur W. Puttee.